cquintana92/shoppinglist-android/README.md

 ## 2. How to use

-The first time you start the application you will need to set the server URL (pointing) to the [ShoppingList server](https://gitlab.com/cquintana92/shoppinglist-server).
+The first time you start the application you will need to set the server URL and Bearer to the [ShoppingList server](https://gitlab.com/cquintana92/shoppinglist-server).
 You can change it any time you want.

+### 2.1.
+Adding new elements

+In order to add a new element you only need to write the element name in the section at the bottom of the screen, and either press the "Enter" key or the "+" button.

+### 2.2.
+Updating elements

+In order to rename one of the elements, you only need to press the element's name, edit it, and either press the "Enter" key or the "check" button.

+### 2.3.
+Removing elements

+In order to remove one of the elements, you need to press the element's name and click the "X" button.